Learning Task Embeddings for Teamwork Adaptation in Multi-Agent Reinforcement Learning: Related Work

 \looseness=-1 \textbf{Multi-Agent Reinforcement Learning:} There has been significant progress in MARL to solve challenging coordination problems~\citep{papoudakis2021benchmarking} with many approaches focusing on the paradigm of centralised training and decentralised execution (CTDE)~\citep{christianos2020shared,rashid2018qmix,foerster2018counterfactual,sunehag2017value,lowe2017multi}.
 Under this paradigm, information is shared across agents at training time without conditioning agent policies on such joint information.
 In this way, training can leverage privileged information without preventing agent policies from being deployed in a decentralised manner.
 We train MATE using the reconstruction of transition and reward functions of tasks defined over all agents, so MATE also falls under the paradigm of CTDE.
 In multi-agent systems, it is appealing to explicitly learn models of the behaviour of other agents in the environment to infer their possible behaviour~\citep{papoudakis2021agent,zintgraf2021deep,albrecht2018autonomous}.
 Such approaches demonstrate the ability for a single agent within a multi-agent system to adapt to different agents to cooperate or compete with.
 Similarly, the challenges of ad hoc teamwork~\citep{stone2010ad} and zero-shot coordination~\citep{hu2020other} address the problem of training agents to be able to coordinate with new partners without prior training in a team or established team strategies.
-Approaches in these settings prominently model other agents~\citep{rahman2021towards,barrett2015cooperating} or learn best response strategies to a diverse population of agents maintained during training~\citep{lupu2021trajectory}.
-However, few work exist which address the challenge of adapting the policies of multiple agents to novel tasks. \citet{hu2021updet} propose a novel architecture leveraging transformer models and self-attention~\citep{vaswani2017attention} to be able to reuse policies for varying team sizes, and \citet{zhang2021learning} train a latent model to encode coordination information to generalise to varying team sizes. \citet{vezhnevetsOptionsResponsesGrounding2020} train agents using a hierarchical approach with a high-level policy choosing the low-level behaviour which should be deployed given currently available information about the task and other agents in the environment. \citet{mahajan2022generalization} formalise the problem of combinatorial generalisation in which a team of agents needs to generalise over varying capabilities of agents.
+Approaches in these settings prominently model other agents~\citep{rahman2021towards,barrett2015cooperating} or learn policies to effectively play alongside a diverse population of agents maintained during training~\citep{lupu2021trajectory,qiu2023rpm}.
+However, few work exist which address the challenge of adapting the policies of multiple agents to novel tasks. \citet{hu2021updet} propose a novel architecture leveraging transformer models and self-attention~\citep{vaswani2017attention} to be able to reuse policies for varying team sizes, and \citet{zhang2021learning} train a latent model to encode coordination information to generalise to varying team sizes. \citet{vezhnevetsOptionsResponsesGrounding2020} train agents using a hierarchical approach with a high-level policy choosing the low-level behaviour which should be deployed given currently available information about the task and other agents in the environment. \citet{liang2022continuous} apply the idea of REPTILE~\citep{nichol2018first} to MARL, finding an effective initialisation from training agent policies on multiple training tasks which is shown to generalise to new testing tasks. \citet{mahajan2022generalization} formalise the problem of combinatorial generalisation in which a team of agents needs to generalise over varying capabilities of agents.
 In contrast to all these approaches, we focus on the problem of adapting a fixed team of agents to varying tasks.